 • can hold smart phones as large as iPhone12 Pro Max and still provides plenty of room for other items

-Stash pricey things under a towel, inside a beach coverup or in the lining at the bottom of your beach bag.
-Another old yet practical trick to prevent theft at the beach is wrapping your valuables in a clean but crumped disposable diaper that most likely no one will touch.
+Stash your pricey things under a towel, inside a beach coverup or in the lining at the bottom of your beach bag.
+Another old yet practical trick to prevent theft at the beach is wrapping your valuables in a clean but crumpled disposable diaper that most likely no one will touch.

 Smartphone on towel at the beach